 In addition to that, it has active noise cancellation which will let you focus when you are working out in a crowded place.
 If there is a downside, it is that it does not support audio codecs like aptX or LDAC.

 This headphone offers a battery life of 9 hours with noise cancellation turned on.
 With the help of the charging case, it can be extended up to 18 hours.

 - Wear detection

 - 9 hours battery life with quick charging (18 hours with case)

 - Does not support aptX or LDAC

 5.1.2 Sony WH-1000XM4

 Sony WH-1000XM4 is the newest product in Sony’s WH-1000 series.
 This product line has been ruling the active noise cancellation industry for a very long time.

 I personally use Sony WH-1000XM3 and it has been my go-to headphone for a year now.
-Although it does not have any water resistance, it held up pretty good against sweat and some light rains.
+Although it does not have any water resistance, it held up pretty well against sweat and some light rains.
 The XM4 is basically the same but packs a few upgrades to the XM3.

 - Best active noise cancelling headphone on the market